IronCoreLabs/http4s-demo/README.md

 - Versioning the API
 - Providing HREFs/URLs instead of IDs for records
 - Middleware to manipulate request - for instance, handle HTTP headers

+## License

+Feel free to put to good use - released to the public domain.